 The Trading Post has a cutesy music museum and cheesy tourist traps.
 The structure was originally designed by architect W.R.
 Rosche and was constructed in 1931.
 The architecture style was inspired by the Pueblo revival and it features exquisite views of the rock formations.
 Tucked behind, there are perfect picnic spots and a short hike that is perfect for all ages.

 Getting into Red Rocks can be overwhelming for some families.
 Luckily, if you’re staying in Denver, there are even some incredible full-day and half-day tours that will stop at Red Rock as they explore the Denver foothills.

 What is the Colorado Musical Hall of Fame?

 The Colorado Musical Hall of Fame at Red Rock Trading Post features Denver musicians.
 It’s Colorado’s premier contemporary music museum designed to delight visitors of all ages.
 The museum is perfect for concertgoers and day-trippers alike and is open daily from 9 am to 4 pm.

 The Hall of Fame is where fans of Colorado music learn about the musical roots and legacy.
-The Hall features artists from John Denver to Dianne Reeves (who won five Grammy awards) and encourages discovering new music to old fans.
+The Hall features artists from John Denver to Dianne Reeves, who won five Grammy awards.
+Most importantly, the Hall encourages discovering old music to new fans.